 The rooms feature creates a virtual room where multiple devices can connect to share audio and video.
 It offers echo-cancellation and text-chat support as well.
 A room's ‘director’ can manage the guests from the control room, easily accessing individual sources for integration into OBS.

 ♻️ If a room isn't already in use, you can use and reuse it forever. 🔑 Adding a password will allow you to use your room, even if the same room name is already in use. 🏷️ You can change the room name anytime; just modify the URL. ✈️ If the director transfers a user to a new room, that's a temporary transfer; the user will be moved back to the original room if they reconnect/refresh.

-If you want a room that can handle, (lets say 30 people even), it can be done, but everyone in the group needs good internet, a fast computer, or the room needs video previews disabled for guests.
+If you want a room that can handle 30 people, it can be done.
+However, everyone in the group needs good internet, a fast computer, or the room needs video previews disabled for guests.
 The

-For very large groups, >40, it is generally advised that you use regular server-based chatting service, like Google Meets, and send an VDO.Ninja invite links to each person individually.
-This way, you can record the individual streams of those in the Google Meet at a high resolution, but still have all the guests be able to see and hear each other.
+For very large groups (i.e. larger than 40), it's generally advised that you use regular server-based chatting service, like Google Meets, and send a VDO.Ninja invite link to each person individually.
+This way, you can record the individual streams of those in the Google Meet at a high resolution but still have all the guests see and hear each other.

 If you use OBS VirtualCam, now included with OBS v26, you can broadcast from OBS directly into the Google Hangouts or other conferencing software.
 To avoid audio feedback/echo issues, having the guests wear headphones is suggested.